ARCHER2-HPC/archer2-docs/docs/software-libraries/glm.md

 - `module load glm`

-The compiler wrapper `CC` will automatically location the required include dicrectory when the module is loaded.
+The compiler wrapper `CC` will automatically location the required include directory when the module is loaded.

 The `glm` module also defines the environment variable `GLM_DIR` which carries the root of the installation, if needed.